Geometry class

 list(Atom)

-returns a list of lists of atoms for each monomer of self in order
+A list of atoms for each monomer of self in order

 returns a1-a2-a3 angle